Making Serial Dictatorships Fair: Discussion

 SD is one of the most canonical allocation mechanisms in economics.
 For decades, it has been valued by theorists and practitioners for its simplicity, strategyproofness, and efficiency.
-Yet its failure to eliminate justified envy in settings with multiple priority orderings is widely regarded as its biggest limitation.
+Yet its failure to eliminate justified envy in settings with multiple priority orderings is regarded as one of its biggest limitations.
 This paper shows that by optimally selecting the serial order as a function of objects' priorities, SD can be made as fair as possible while preserving its other properties.

 Conceptually, the paper's main contribution is a novel connection between the matching literature and the literature on social choice and rank aggregation.
 Specifically, I show that if preferences are identical across agents and uniformly distributed, and objects have unit capacities, the optimal serial order coincides exactly with the Kemeny ranking of agents' priorities.
 More generally, if any of these assumptions are relaxed, the optimal serial order corresponds to a weighted Kemeny ranking.